FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/05-Microsoft-Entra-ID/06-App-Registrations/03-Application-Object/README.md

 The Application Object stores the application's global configuration.

 As customers adopt the application, Microsoft Entra ID creates a separate Service Principal inside each customer's tenant while continuing to use the same Application Object as the master definition.

+Each customer tenant independently manages administrator consent, Conditional Access policies, and Azure RBAC assignments for its own Service Principal.

 ---